lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

 Where {INPUT_DIR} is the path to the directory containing the video files.

-You can let Lightly Docker automatically extract the sampled frames and save them in the output folder using `dump_dataset=True`.
+You can let Lightly Docker automatically extract the selected frames and save them in the output folder using `dump_dataset=True`.

 .. code-block:: console